MappyDot Registers and Instruction Set

 - 2 - Signal Fail - Signal fail will trigger when the return signal is too low to give enough confidence on the range measured.
 The limit will be given by either the signal limit or the RIT (Range Ignore Threshold).
 The measurement value can still be used within reason if this range error is triggered.

 - 4 - Phase Fail - Phase fail will trigger when wraparound conditions are detected or when noise on signal is too high.
+This usually occurs if the target is outside the maximum measurement range.

 - 5 - Hardware Fail - Hardware Fail will trigger if a VCSEL failure, or VHV fail are detected.